libssh2/libssh2/docs/INSTALL_CMAKE.md

 ----------------------------------------------------------

 If your own project also uses CMake, you do not need to worry about setting it up with libssh2's location.
-Just add just the following lines and CMake will find libssh2 on your system, set up the necessary paths and link the library with your binary.
+Add the following lines and CMake will find libssh2 on your system, set up the necessary paths and link the library with your binary.

     find_package(Libssh2 REQUIRED CONFIG)
     target_link_libraries(my_project_target Libssh2::libssh2)

 Of course, you still have to make libssh2 available on your system first.
 You can install it in the traditional way shown above, but you do not have to.
-Instead you can just build it, which will export its location to the user package registry [3] where `find_package` will find it.
+Instead you can build it, which will export its location to the user package registry [3] where `find_package` will find it.